SLiV9/penne/docs/errors.md

 ### Explanation

 Not all valid types can be used as a return type.
-In particular structs, arrays and array slices cannot be returned.
+In particular structs, arrays and array views cannot be returned.

 ## Error code E352